Owen3H/twittxr/README.md

 #### ❌ Limitations
 - When getting a Timeline, only up to `100` Tweets can be returned.
 (May be `20` in some cases)
-- Replies endpoint is currently broken and `replies: true` will not return anything.

 ## Authentication
 Twitter is now known to require a cookie to return any data!<br>